 Nobody knows who invented the first boat, or where it was invented.
-Circumstantial evidence indicates the Australian aborigines crossed from Bali to Lombok about 50,000 years ago but the oldest boat, a log canoe, was found in Holland.
+Circumstantial evidence indicates the Australian aborigines crossed from Bali to Lombok about 50,000 years ago but the oldest proper boat, a log canoe, was found in Holland.
 It is dated to about 8000 BC.
-A boat of this nature however would not have been very safe on the Mediterranean Sea.
-A 7000 year old seagoing boat made from reeds and tar has been found at Kuwait and was probably paddled in the coastal waters of the Persian Gulf.
-The Mesopotamians and Egyptians started to experiment with sails about 3000 BC and rapidly developed larger sea going vessels the designs of which were copied by the Sumerians, Assyrians, Babylonians, Phoenicians, Persians and Greeks.
-Certainly by 2500 BC the Phoenicians were using seagoing vessels with keels and sails to trade between Egypt and the civilisations at the eastern end of the Mediterranean.
-Over the next thousand years they expanded their trading area throughout the Mediterranean as far as the Gibraltar Strait.
+A craft of this nature, however, would not have been very safe on the Mediterranean Sea.
+A 7000-year-old seagoing boat made from reeds and tar has been found at Kuwait and was probably paddled in the coastal waters of the Persian Gulf.
+The Mesopotamians and Egyptians started to experiment with sails about 3000 BC and rapidly developed seagoing vessels the designs of which were copied by the Sumerians, Assyrians, Babylonians, Phoenicians, Persians and Greeks.
+Certainly, by 2500 BC, the Phoenicians were using seagoing vessels with keels and sails to trade between Egypt and the civilisations at the eastern end of the Mediterranean.
+Over the next thousand years, they expanded their trading area throughout the Mediterranean as far as the Gibraltar Strait.
 There they were confronted by the Straits.

 It was not until the Greek philosopher Plato wrote of Atlantis around 400 BC that the term ‘Pillars of Hercules’ was first mentioned.
-He placed Atlantis to the west of the pillars but even so their exact geographical position had not been clearly determined.
+He placed Atlantis to the west of the pillars, but even so their exact geographical position had not been precisely determined.

 Along came the Romans.
 They adapted the original Greek poem by Peisander and the pillars become fixed.
 According to Roman mythology, during his journey, Hercules had to cross the Atlas Mountains.
-Rather than climb them Hercules stamped his foot creating the Straits and a passageway between the Mediterranean and the Atlantic.
-They then fixed the two pillars as Calpe (Gibraltar) and Mons Abila (present day Monte Hacho, a rather insignificant hill overlooking Ceuta).
+Rather than climb them, Hercules stamped his foot creating the Straits and a channel between the Mediterranean and the Atlantic.
+They then fixed the two pillars as Calpe (Gibraltar) and Mons Abila (present-day Monte Hacho, a rather insignificant hill overlooking Ceuta).
 Later scholars decided that the much more imposing Jebel Musa was more likely to be the southern pillar.
-That argument, which is the southern pillar of Hercules, continues to this day.
+The argument, which is the southern pillar of Hercules, continues to this day.